pkeil7/numerical_gill/README.md

    julia> Pkg.instantiate()
    ```

-This will install all necessary packages for you to be able to run the scripts and
+This will install all necessary packages for you to be able to run the showcase notebook.
-everything should work out of the box.
+You can also feed the model with real data to use as forcing.